 Exoplanets are the planets that orbit around other stars located outside our solar system.
 Exoplanets are also called extrasolar planets.
-All the stars have atleast 1 planet revolving around them.
-Most of the exoplanets discovered so far are located in Milky way galaxy.
+All the stars have at least 1 planet revolving around them.
+Most of the exoplanets discovered so far are located in the Milky way galaxy.

 Aspirants would find this topic very helpful in IAS Exam.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!

 To complement your preparation for the upcoming exam, check the following links:

 Why is it Hard to Detect the Exoplanets Directly with Telescopes?